changelog-db/changelog-db/README.md

 `false` represents "I've checked and it doesn't have a changelog".

 Monorepo GitHub releases: If I can find a search term to narrow it down to the package, I'll try to do so.
 If not, the release page is recorded as the changelog URL instead.
-Example of the latter would be Astro.

 GitHub path links: [use `-` to refer to *the default branch*](https://stackoverflow.com/questions/64726262/is-there-a-stable-url-to-always-get-the-default-branch-in-github).